rfrazier716/rfrazier716.github.io/posts/2d-binary-spacing-partitioning-with-python-and-networkx.rst

         [[1,1],[1,-1]]
     ])

 Similarly, a line is represented by a single 2x2 array of two XY-pairs.
 The advantage of using Numpy data structures instead of Python lists and tuples is that we can apply the intersection algorithm to the entire segment array at once, instead of iterating over each segment with a for loop.
-Since Numpy calls compiled C-code, there is almost always a performance gain when a for loop can be replaced with array operators.
+Since Numpy calls compiled C-code, there is almost always a performance gain when a loop can be replaced with array operations.

-The last decision we need to make before writing the bisect function is come up with a consistent definition for what "in front" and "behind" mean in the context of our lines.
+The last decision we need to make before writing the bisect function is coming up with a consistent definition for what "in front" and "behind" mean in the context of our lines.
 An easy enough way to visualize it is this: If you take your right hand and orient it so that the pad of your hand is on top of the first point of the line, and your fingers point towards the second, everything on the left side of your hand (closest to the palm) is in front of the line, and everything on the right side (closes to the back of your hand) is behind the line.
 Later we'll define this more formally with projections onto a normal vector of the line.
 If the concept of a vector projection is new, I recommend reading up on dot and cross-products, or skipping straight to the implementation_.

 .. image:: /images/bsp_2d/line_ahead_behind.png
     :class: blog-figure